-While Switzerland is one of the largest chocolate manufacturers, it is not a major European cocoa bean importer.
+Switzerland is one of the largest chocolate manufacturer, but not a large European cocoa bean importer.
 The country mainly imports cocoa butter, paste and powder from larger European cocoa bean processors, such as the Netherlands, Germany and France.

-The domination of multinational players, such as Lindt & Sprüngli, Nestlé and Barry Callebaut, make the mainstream market very concentrated.
-However, the growing speciality cocoa market has possibilities for more specialised players operating in niche markets.
+However, Switzerland also has own grinding facilities.
+The grinding industry in Switzerland is dominated by a few large, multinational players, such as Barry Callebaut, Nestlé and Lindt & Sprüngli.
+The domination of multinational players makes the mainstream market very concentrated.
+However, the growing speciality cocoa market has possibilities to more specialised players operating in niche markets.
 This creates space for suppliers handling smaller volumes at higher qualities, as well as for more personal supplier-buyer relationships.

-As an exporter, entering the Swiss market will vary according to the quality of your cocoa beans, your supply capacities and business model.
+As an exporter, entering the Swiss market will vary according to the quality of your cocoa beans and your supply capacities:

-Switzerland also has importers which specialise in ethical products, including cocoa beans.
-They normally focus on specific organic and fair-trade markets.
+- Switzerland also has importers which specialise in ethical products, including cocoa beans.
+These normally focus on specific organic and Fairtrade markets.
 Examples of specialised Swiss importers are Pronatec, Minka SCS and Walter Matter.
-These importing companies work on projects with cocoa-producing cooperatives in origin countries.
+These are importing companies which work on projects with cocoa-producing cooperatives in origin countries.

-If you want to enter the Swiss market, you can also target chocolate makers directly.
+- Producers and exporters can also try and target chocolate makers directly.
 This is recommended for producers and exporters dealing with fine flavour cocoa beans of a high quality.
-Switzerland has several chocolate makers, leading ones include Gysi, Max Chocolatier and Xocolatl.
+Switzerland has several chocolate makers; some of the leading ones are Gysi, Max Chocolatier, Carré Suisse and Xocolatl.

 - Want to meet potential buyers in Switzerland?
 Attend cocoa and chocolate industry events, such as Festichoc in Geneva.

-- Check the website of the Association of Swiss Chocolate Manufacturers, Chocosuisse, find more information about Swiss cocoa traders.
+- Check the website of the Association of Swiss Chocolate Manufacturers, Chocosuisse, to obtain more information about the cocoa and chocolate industry in Switzerland.

 - Use our study on how to find buyers on the European cocoa market to find your buyers.

 - Be consistent, punctual and reliable.
 Swiss consider these factors essential in doing business.
 That means you should reply in time to enquiries by possible buyers (within 48 hours).
-You should also be open and realistic and not make any promises that you might not be able to fulfil.
-See our study on doing business with European cocoa buyers for more information.
+You should also be open and realistic and do not make promises that you might not be able to fulfil.
+See our study on how to do doing business with European cocoa buyers for more information.